Divyanshu6928/Dev-Mode/readme.md

 - **Customizable Timer**: Adjust work session, short break, and long break durations. 🔄
 - **Visual Timer Display**: Real-time countdown with color-coded status for work and breaks. 📊
 - **Pause & Reset**: Pause, resume, and reset the Pomodoro cycle. ⏹️
 - **Cross-Platform Compatibility**: Web-based and offline-friendly for all modern browsers. 🌐
+- **🔔 Smart Notifications**: Get alerts when it's time to work or take a break.

 ## 🚀 Future Improvements